DrBlackRat/VRC-Picture-Loader/README.md

 ### Here is my VRChat World showcasing them:
 https://vrchat.com/home/world/wrld_65b1db37-cce6-48d8-b57e-58c3f31b2c93
-### Here is a video showcasing it: (this one is a bit outdated and doesn't showcase persistence)
+### Here is a video showcasing it: (outdated)
 https://youtu.be/UT2UuZSvE_4?si=PazJlEoGPF_c3gKy

 ## Setup:
 Take a look at the example scene!
 You can find it at the top of the Unity Window under `Tools > Picture Loader`.

-It showcases how all 4 ways can / need to be setup and makes it quite easy to understand.
+It showcases how all 4 ways can / need to be setup, as well as the Tablet Downloader and makes it quite easy to understand.
 If you don't know what a setting does / needs just hover over it's name and a tooltip should appear.

 1. Manager Setup
 - Add the Picture Loader Prefab to your World (Choose between Light & Dark Mode)